 I have always found writing to be a great way to make meaning of my world.
+I realized that all of my experiences and voice could also help change the world.
 As an introvert, I tend to live a lot in my head asking questions like, “Who am I, really?” and, “Am I living out my true purpose?”
 It only made sense that I used writing to help me identify and grow my career as well.

 How your heart, experiences and voice can help change the world

 Returning home shortly after the 9/11 tragedy was quite a shock.
 I was forced to pick a career based on all that I had experienced living in a remote West African village.
 Teaching women how to make cookstoves made from sunbaked mud just wasn’t as marketable as, say, website design.

 I turned to writing in my journal as a way to deal with the culture shock and depression.
 The realization that a “regular job” could never be as fulfilling as what I had done in the Peace Corps was tough.
 For 2 to 3 years, I floundered between dead-end temp jobs still looking for “my thing.”

 One day I ran into another Returned Peace Corps Volunteer.
 They told me all about a graduate certificate program focused on adult education at a local university.